Back to Basics

 PwC Pays a Visit

 In early February, members of the PricewaterhouseCoopers U.S. management team paid a special two-day visit to campus.
 As representatives of the largest employer of new Bentley graduates, PwC executives Mike Burwell (U.S. operations leader and CFO), Jim Medeiros ‘00 MST (firm relationship partner), Steve Del Vecchio ’81 (firm relationship partner) and Mitch Roschelle ’83 (national practice leader, real estate) requested an opportunity to meet with students, faculty and staff and tour the university’s state-of-the-art facilities.
-Highlights of the visit included a presentation to more than 300 freshmen and sophomores about internships and career opportunities with PwC and an in-depth meeting with President Gloria Cordes Larson.
+Highlights of the visit included a presentation to more than 300 first-years and sophomores about internships and career opportunities with PwC and an in-depth meeting with President Gloria Cordes Larson.

 IN AND AROUND BOSTON